grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 }
 ```

-In this code example, the *wrapping index moved by an if based method* can be recognized with the us of those `fVec0_ridx_tmp0` and `fVec0_widx_tmp0` kind of variables.
+In this code example, the *wrapping index moved by an if based method* can be recognized with the use of those `fVec0_ridx_tmp0` and `fVec0_widx_tmp0` kind of variables.

 Choosing values that use less memory can be particularly important in the context of embedded devices.
 Testing different combinations of the `-mcd` and `-dlt` options can help optimize CPU utilisation, to summarize: